What is AOV?

-Average Order Value (AOV) estimates the typical amount spent by a customer in each order, typically placed on a website (i.e. e-commerce) or mobile app.
+Average Order Value (AOV) estimates the typical amount spent by a customer in each order, commonly placed on a website (i.e. e-commerce) or mobile app.

 By measuring the average order value (AOV), a company – most often operating in the e-commerce vertical – can obtain insights regarding the spending patterns of its customers.

-In particular, tracking AOV can help understand if upselling/cross-selling efforts have been paying off.
+In particular, tracking the average order value metric can help understand if upselling/cross-selling efforts have been paying off.

-- Upselling: Strategy to convince existing customers to upgrade to different products or plans with higher pricing (i.e. upgrade)
+- Upselling → The strategies to convince existing customers to upgrade to different products or plans with higher pricing (i.e. upgrade).

-If so, AOV over time will increase year-over-year, which is a positive signal that the current strategy in working as planned.
+If so, the company’s average order value over time should reflect a positive trend line moving upward year-over-year (YoY), which is a positive signal that the current strategy in working as planned.

 Clearly, companies desire their customers to spend more in each order, as this implies their product/service offerings are complementary.

-The formula for calculating the average order value (AOV) is as follows:
+The formula for calculating the average order value is as follows:

 Companies can increase their AOV by identifying and segmenting their top customers – i.e. higher % of total revenue contribution – and then delivering them personalized sales and marketing tactics.